Found us from search engine?

 Let’s go through our checklist, shall we?
 This title…

-When in doubt, look at this simple formula again and follow it as closely as you can to generate the best blog titles to attract massive traffic.
+When in doubt, look at this simple formula again and follow it as closely as you can to generate catchy blog post titles to attract massive traffic.
+Or if you are looking for a more automated process, check out this guide on SEO title generator.